 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Lantern craft village is flooded with orders during the Mid-Autumn Festival, making as soon as orders are placed.
+Lantern craft village is flooded with orders during the Mid-Autumn Festival season.
+Orders are placed and orders are made.

-Mid-Autumn Festival 2025 is approaching, but in Phu Binh lantern village (HCMC), which used to be the most colorful and bustling place every moon season, the atmosphere this year is much quieter.
-Orders are sparse, traders are cautious about importing goods, many households are only doing it moderately with the motto "order as much as you need, make as much as you need", causing the traditional craft village to face many difficulties.
+Mid-Autumn Festival 2025 is approaching, but in Phu Binh lantern village (HCMC), which used to be the most colorful and bustling every moon season, the atmosphere this year is much quieter.
+Orders are sparse, traders are cautious in importing goods, many households are only doing it moderately with the motto "order as much as you need, make as much as you need", causing the traditional craft village to face many difficulties.

 Báo Thanh niênBáo Thanh niên17/09/2025